Picking out the best Pixar movies is like picking a favorite child. It’s wrong, uncomfortable and undoubtedly shame and guilt will follow.

 Up has a similar structure to Wall-E, with its beginning being memorable for grownups.
 It’s a movie about loneliness, missed adventures and lost love.
 Not once does it try to be for children; it only wants to connect, and it does.

 Then Russell appears and the Pixar cuteness and comedy ramps up.
-It’s great fun, and Kevin, the female bird swaying with Russell between her legs, contributes the movie’s funniest moment.
+It’s great fun, and Kevin, the female bird swaying with Russell between her legs, is the movie’s funniest moment.

 Up is Pixar’s best story.
 It doesn’t have the impact of Wall-E‘s opening act, yet its ending is as poignant, heartfelt and relevant as the movie’s beginning.
 It may not have the laughs of some of Pixar’s other movies, but it’s a must-watch for anyone with Disney+.